SuperFusion: Multilevel LiDAR-Camera Fusion for Long-Range HD Map Generation: Experiments

 \subsection{Evaluation Results}

 \textbf{nuScenes Dataset.} We first evaluate our approach on the publicly available nuScenes dataset~\cite{nuscenes2019}.
 We focus on semantic HD map segmentation and instance detection tasks as introduced in~\cite{li2021hdmapnet} and consider three static map elements, including lane boundary, lane divider, and pedestrian crossing. \cref{tab:segmentation} shows the comparisons of the IoU scores of semantic map segmentation.
-Our SuperFusion achieves the best results in all cases and has significant improvements on all intervals (\cref{fig:qualitative1}), which shows the superiority of our method.
+Our SuperFusion achieves the best results in all cases and has significant improvements on all intervals (\cref{fig:qualitative}), which shows the superiority of our method.
 Besides, we can observe that the LiDAR-camera fusion methods are generally better than LiDAR-only or camera-only methods.
 The performance of the LiDAR-only method drops quickly for long-range distances, especially for $60\,\text{--}\,90$\,m, which reflects the case we analyzed in~\cref{fig:predsfig1}.
-The AP results considering both IoU and CD to decide the true positive show a more comprehensive evaluation.
+The AP results considering both IoU and CD to decide the true positive shows a more comprehensive evaluation.
 As shown in \cref{tab:ap}, our method achieves the best instance detection AP results for all cases with a large margin, verifying the effectiveness of our proposed novel fusion network.

 \textbf{Self-recorded Dataset.} To test the good generalization ability of our method, we collect our own dataset in real driving scenes and evaluate all baseline methods on that dataset.
 Our dataset has a similar setup as nuScenes with a LiDAR and camera sensor configuration.
 The static map elements are labeled by hand, including the lane boundary and lane divider.
-There are $21\,000$ frames of data, with $18\,000$ for training and $3\,000$ for testing. \cref{tab:avg_haomo} shows the comparison results of different baseline methods operating on our dataset.
+There are $21\,000$ frames of data, with $18\,000$ for training and $3\,000$ for testing. \cref{fig:predsfig1} shows sample data from our dataset and we put more examples on GitHub due to page limits. \cref{tab:avg_haomo} shows the comparison results of different baseline methods operating on our dataset.
 We see consistent superior results of our method in line with those on nuScenes.
 Our SuperFusion outperforms the state-of-the-art methods for all cases with a large improvement.
-We put more details of our dataset and evaluation results on multiple intervals in the appendix.